looeee/discoverthreejs-site/markdown/book/first-steps/built-in-geometries.md

 ### Create the Meshes

 All that remains is to create the meshes.
-First, we'll create the cabin, nose, and chimney individually, then {{< link path="/book/first-steps/organizing-with-group/#clone-the-protosphere" title="we'll create one wheel and `.clone` it" >}} to create the other three.
+First, we'll create the cabin, nose, and chimney individually, then [we'll create one wheel and `.clone` it]({{< relref "/book/first-steps/organizing-with-group#clone-the-protosphere" >}} "we'll create one wheel and `.clone` it") to create the other three.

 #### The Cabin and Chimney Meshes

-{{< link path="/book/first-steps/first-scene/#our-first-visible-object-mesh" title="Create the cabin and chimney meshes as usual" >}}, using the body material for the cabin and the detail material for the chimney, then move each mesh into position.
+[Create the cabin and chimney meshes as usual]({{< relref "/book/first-steps/first-scene#our-first-visible-object-mesh" >}} "Create the cabin and chimney meshes as usual"), using the body material for the cabin and the detail material for the chimney, then move each mesh into position.

 {{< code lang="js" linenos="" linenostart="6" hl_lines="10 11 13 14" caption="_**meshes.js**_: create the cabin and chimney" >}}